 Looking at today’s long distance/inter-regional trains, one size does not seem to fit all.
 On the West coast, the Coast Starlight typically has more carrying capacity than the Silver Meteor on the East coast.
 The Starlight’s route is 1,377 miles long, the Meteor’s route is 1,389 miles.
 Both start their routes at a major terminal city and end at another major terminal city.
 Both have multiple large urban areas along the route and a high number of intermediate station stops.
 But, the Starlight is more than just transportation, it’s a travel destination itself.
 The Meteor does yeoman work moving passengers, but few take the Meteor for the “travel experience” and scenery.
 In a typical year, the Starlight carries about 100,000 more passengers than the Meteor.

-In the pre-Amtrak world, American passenger trains were right-sized for their seasonal needs.
+In the pre-Amtrak world, North American passenger trains were right-sized for their seasonal needs.
 Railroads often ran smaller consists in non-holiday winter months when demand was the lowest.
 Summer train consists were always longer when family vacationers took to the rails.
 Amtrak does this today on its long distance/inter-regional trains, but not to the extent the pre-Amtrak railroads did.

 In those same days when there were multiple frequencies on most routes, the premium Pullman sleeping car train of the route usually had the longest consist.
 Some secondary trains, such as Union Pacific’s Domeliner Challenger and Santa Fe’s Hi-Level El Capitan, both all-coach trains, both operating between Chicago and Los Angeles, carried consists equal to their sibling Pullman sleeping car trains, including lounge and full-service dining cars.